 Funding Partners Cities and the private sector would be responsible for matching funds Caltrain and SamTrans would no longer contribute matching funds toward shuttles (except shuttles related to Caltrain operations).
-Cities & Private Sector What it Means for Caltrain Caltrain would complete its transition into a more consistent role in shuttles across its service area, focusing on the following topics: - Coordinating service changes and transfers with shuttle operators - Managing shuttle access and circulation at stations Caltrain would no longer be involved in the following shuttle roles in San Mateo County: - Operations: Caltrain would no longer operate shuttles.
-Shuttle operations would be transitioned to SamTrans. - Grants: Caltrain would no longer sponsor shuttle grant applications on behalf of cities and the private sector.
-Shuttle grants would be transitioned to Commute.org and cities. - 3.
+Cities & Private Sector What it Means for Caltrain Caltrain would complete its transition into a more consistent role in shuttles across its service area, focusing on the following topics: - Coordinating service changes and transfers with shuttle operators - Managing shuttle access and circulation at stations Caltrain would no longer be involved in the following shuttle roles in San Mateo County: - Operations: Caltrain would no longer contract shuttle operations (routes would be shifted to SamTrans) - Grants: Caltrain would no longer sponsor shuttle grant applications on behalf of cities and the private sector (grants would be led by Commute.org and cities) - 3.
 Funding: Caltrain would no longer fund shuttles unless they're directly related to service needs (such as the Broadway Station Shuttle or temporary shuttles during construction).
-Benefits of Changes to Management Roles ✓ Renews Focus on Ridership & Partnerships Emphasizes growing ridership and building private sector & community partnerships ✓ Simplifies Shuttle Operations Consolidates operations of most shuttles under a single vendor contract ✓ Streamlines Funding and Administration Reduces administrative complexity for all agencies involved in the shuttle program
+Benefits of Changes to Management Roles ✓ Renews Focus on Ridership & Partnerships Empowers Commute.org and cities to focus on growing ridership and building private sector & community partnerships ✓ Simplifies Shuttle Operations Consolidates operations of most shuttles under a single vendor contract administered by SamTrans ✓ Streamlines Funding and Administration Reduces administrative complexity for all agencies involved in the shuttle program